 CAELI believes in the process of incremental infusion, which works to increase the capacity of school districts and teachers to incorporate environmental literacy into the core academic experience of California’s K–12 students.
 By building environment-based learning into existing core subject areas, we are helping school districts achieve learning goals within and across subjects.
 We focus on integrating environmental literacy into existing classroom instruction, professional learning programs, and student assessments.

-California’s Environmental Principles & Concepts (EP&Cs) have been integrated into the new History–Social Science, Science, and Health Frameworks.
+California’s Environmental Principles & Concepts (EP&Cs) have been integrated into the new History–Social Science, Science, Health, and Arts Education Frameworks.
 The EP&Cs are also included in the required criteria for instructional materials.
 In 2017, publishers included the EP&Cs in new history–social science instructional materials, and as of November 2018, the State Board of Education approved 29 K–8 science programs that include EP&Cs.

-CAELI partners with the California Science Teachers Association to support their annual Climate Summit, development of short courses related to climate literacy, and grade-level units of study focused on climate and the Next Generation Science Standards.
+CAELI partners with the California Association of Science Educators to support their annual Climate Summit, development of short courses related to climate literacy, and grade-level units of study focused on climate and the Next Generation Science Standards.